 Patience, humor, friends with rescue stories and carpet cleaner!
 All was fabulous at Gotcha Day.
 The first night?
 Our double dipper duo did not make a peep.
 The next day?
 Rosita didn’t pee for 21 hours.
 Bandido was scared of everyone.
 They didn’t know how to play with toys.
 We found Rosita walking on the kitchen table.
 Bandido didn’t bark for three weeks.
 Everyone was posting about how wonderful things were going and here we were, with a dog on the table and a dog with a seemingly broken spirit and broken teeth.
 Thank goodness for friends with rescue experience who assured us we and our pups were completely “normal!”

-two years before Rosita sat on my lap.
+It took two years before Rosita sat on my lap.
 She still has a mind of her own—she still hops up on the kitchen table if given the chance, poops in the house and plays in the closet.
 I love her sassiness!
 Bandido took a year to decide people aren’t so bad.
 She is loyal beyond compare, has much to say and loves her toys.
 They are amazing, smart, hilarious... and quirky!
 In other words, they are perfect, just as they are.
 Thank you, Tracy

 Catherine G.